Santhoshkumard11/django-template-cheatsheet/README.md

 # django-template-cheatsheet
-All the django template code sinppets
+All the django template code snippets